ZewenKong/ZewenKong/TEMPLATE.md

 ## Hi there 👋

-My name is Zewen Kong｜孔泽文.
+My name is Zewen Kong [孔泽文].
 I am from Shanghai, China and currently doing nothing.

 ## 🔍 Where to Find Me